meet-metakeep/LXUSD/README.md

 ## Development Notes

-- LOOK tokens are mapped 1:1 with USDC on testnet
+- LXUSD tokens are mapped 1:1 with USDC on testnet
-- All values displayed in the UI use the LOOK branding
+- All values displayed in the UI use the LXUSD branding
 - The wallet uses MetaKeep's EVM address for XRPL EVM compatibility

 ## License